WeAreWizards/blog/content/articles/flow-and-typescript-1.md

 Now that Flow supports ES6, it's mostly lacking in tooling and documentation.

-Writing interface files myself is OK (well maybe not all of [Lodash](https://lodash.com/docs) in one go) but it would be nice to have a good reference on how to write proper interface files, and to have Facebook provide interface files for their own projects.
+Writing interface files is OK (well maybe not all of [Lodash](https://lodash.com/docs) in one go) but it would be nice to have a good reference on how to write proper interface files, and to have Facebook provide interface files for their own projects.
-The only official files we found are part of flow itself: [https://github.com/facebook/flow/blob/master/lib/react.js](https://github.com/facebook/flow/blob/ed8f3d136d3432651fd39544d7ca40244a7423c2/lib/react.js) and hasn't been updated yet to 0.14.
+The only official files we found are part of Flow itself: [https://github.com/facebook/flow/blob/master/lib/react.js](https://github.com/facebook/flow/blob/ed8f3d136d3432651fd39544d7ca40244a7423c2/lib/react.js) and hasn't been updated yet to 0.14.

 While this conclusion sounds overly critical, we really like the idea behind Flow and hope that its community gets larger.
 We are on the fence for using Flow in the product we are working on.